Islamic State Leader Abu Bakr al-Baghdadi Confirmed Dead After U.S. Special Ops Strike In Syria

-Islamic State leader Abu Bakr al-Baghdadi is dead following a U.S. military special operations missions aimed at bringing down the wanted, The Guardian reports.
-Following uncomfirmed reports Sunday morning that he had died, the Trump administration confirmed his death in a press conference later Sunday morning.
+Islamic State leader Abu Bakr al-Baghdadi is dead following a U.S. military special operations mission aimed at bringing down the wanted, The Guardian reports.
+Following unconfirmed reports Sunday morning that he had died, the Trump administration confirmed his death in a press conference later Sunday morning.

 “He died like a dog.
 He died like a coward.
 The world is now a much safer place.
 God bless America,” Trump said.